FOREX-Dollar in doldrums amid Ukraine hopes, traders weigh Fed's rate plans

 Meanwhile, the continuation of peace talks even as fighting still rages in Ukraine has seen demand for safe havens like the dollar dry up, while the euro has rebounded from last week's nearly two-year trough, on track for its first weekly gain since the start of last month.

-The risk-sensitive Australian dollar AUD=D3 was little changed at $0.73725, putting it on track for a 1.08% weekly advance.
+The risk-sensitive Australian dollar AUD=D3 rallied 0.38% to $0.7403, putting it on track for a 1.51% weekly advance.
 That would make it six winning weeks out of the past seven, after notching a 1.07% decline last week.

-The yen JPY=EBS weakened 0.14% to 118.775 per dollar, not far from a six-year trough of 119.13 reached Wednesday, and was on course for a 1.24% weekly decline, following a 2.26% slump the previous period, which was its worst in two years.
+The dollar added 0.14% to 118.775 yen JPY=EBS, putting it not far from the six-year peak of 119.13 reached Wednesday, and was on course for a 1.26% weekly gain, following a 2.31% jump the previous period, which was its best in two years.

 World FX rateshttps://tmsnrt.rs/2RBWI5E